What is TikTok? Why Is It So Popular?

 Branded Hashtag Challenges

 These are themes generated by brands or businesses associated with a promoted hashtag.
 The goal is to entice users to create videos around the theme and share.
 These videos are part of a brand takeover ad or in-feed native ad packages.

 Running ads on the TikTok app requires applying as the service is still being tested, and for this reason, there is no accurate data on TikTok advertising rates.
 Some agencies report that TikTok in-feed ads are sold at $10 cost-per-impression, and require $6,000 minimum campaign spend.

 According to TikTok, over 90% of users on the platform visits several times a day, making it appealing for companies whose demographics match the TikTok audience.

 Currently, there is no direct way for TikTok users to capitalize on their popularity through the app.
 As the volume of views is incredibly high, most users will ask their audience to visit other platforms or websites to monetize.

-TikTok allows each account to share their Instagram and Youtube links in their profile, which makes it easier to gain crossover followers.
+TikTok creators are able to share their Instagram and Youtube links in their profile, which makes it easier to gain crossover followers.

 The evolution of mobile marketing on platforms such as Instagram and Snapchat has shown that anything is possible with the right audience.

 For anyone with a business or personal brand that produces video content, TikTok is worth joining and experimenting with.
-As the app grows in reach, its ability to advertise and promote will likely become a big part of the ecosystem.
+Every TikTok statistic points towards its continued growth into 2022 and beyond.
+As the TikTok app grows towards maturity, its ability to offer advertising and promotion opportunities will likely become a bigger part of the ways companies market online.